rschmid4/Team5/README.md

 Contributors: Eric Chu, Aditi Sekar, Hank Wu, Noah Sandler

-[TODO: Add an image of your code playing PacMan]

-[TODO: A section on how to run the code from the command line
+How to run the code:
-  - include a code block
-]
+0) cd Team5/Projects/P1
+1) javac -cp "src/" src/*.java
+2) java -cp "src/" StartMenu

 ## Individual Contributions

 ### Eric Chu

 #### `Pacman-is_ghost_in_range()`
-blah blah blah
+This method checks the NESW coordinates by checking a shift in location to determine if a ghost resides nearby.

 #### `Map-attack()`
-This method checks if the pacman is in range of the ghost.
-If it is, the ghost will "attack" the pacman by replacing it's location with Pacman's current location
-& the gameOver variable will be set to true.
+This method checks if the pacman is in range of a specific ghost identified by the name pass through as a parameter.
+If it is, the ghost will "attack" the pacman by replacing it's location with Pacman's current location & the gameOver variable will be set to true.

 #### `Ghost-move()`
-blah blah blah blah blah
+Using ghost's get_valid_moves, we use the Math.random() utility to randomly select one possible move to make.

 #### `testGhostInRange()`
-blah blah blah blah blah
+This tests creates random ghosts & PacMan spawns right next to each other to determine the quality of Pacman's is_ghost_in_range()

 #### `testMapAttack()`
-blah blah blah blah blah
+This tests places ghosts and a PacMan adjacent to each other & calls upon a specific ghost 'Caspar' to determine if 'Caspar' is in range to attack Pac-Man.
+It will return true if successful.

 #### `testGhostMove()`
-blah blah blah blah blah
+This tests check if there is at least one valid move for the Ghost to make, given the enviroment & will return true if possible.

 ### Aditi Sekar